RashmiAchar06/Little-Lemon-API/Readme.txt

-# Little Lemon Restaurant API
+Little Lemon Restaurant API

-## Project Description
+Overview
-The Little Lemon Restaurant API is a Django REST Framework application that provides RESTful APIs for managing restaurant menu items and table bookings.
-It also supports user authentication using Django REST Framework Token Authentication and Djoser.
+This project is a RESTful API built using Django REST Framework for the Meta Back-End Developer Capstone.
+It provides APIs to manage restaurant menu items and table bookings, with user authentication and MySQL database integration.

-## Technologies Used
+ Technologies
 - Python
 - Django
 - Django REST Framework